 Cosmelan is a 2-stage depigmentation treatment, consisting of both an in-clinic professional treatment mask application and homecare treatment products to be applied throughout the 12-week program.
-At VC Dermal Clinic, both the mask application and all post care products are included in your purchased package, along with 7 follow up facial treatments to support you throughout your course and aid in recovery.
 It is extremely important that all homecare for Cosmelan is strictly followed as it is vital to the treatment results.
-If homecare is not strictly followed, Cosmelan can be rendered ineffective and may cause pigment to worsen.
+If homecare is not strictly followed, Cosmelan can be rendered ineffective and may even cause pigment to worsen.

 Low Intensity Laser Therapy (LILT)